Healthy snack recipes are becoming almost a rage!

 This is one of our easiest healthy snack recipes.
 Spread your favorite nut butter (mine is cashew butter; also try almond butter) on whole grain crackers, and top with a slice of banana.
 Or spread it on celery.
 You can also make an open-faced sandwich version on whole grain bread or toast.

 This healthy snack recipe is a wonderful replacement for soda pop.
-All you need is a bottle of carbonated water, and natural fruit juice (the kind without added sugar).
-A natural cranberry juice with a squirt of lemon is my Dad’s favorite version.
-Fill a tall glass with about one-third carbonated water, and two-thirds fruit juice.
-You can vary proportions according to your fizz preference.
-Leave room on the top for ice, and add in some fresh fruit if you’d like.
-These make great drinks at a party.
-You can mix a couple kinds of fruit juices to create a punch effect.
-The fresh fruit can be put on a skewer stick and then put into the drink.
+All you need is a bottle of carbonated water or natural gingerale (health food aisle), and natural fruit juice (without added sugar).
+A natural cranberry juice with a squirt of lemon is Dad’s favorite version.
+Fill a tall glass with about 1/3 carbonated water, and 2/3 fruit juice.
+Vary proportions according to your fizz preference.
+Leave room for ice, and maybe some fresh fruit.
+Great drinks for a party!
+You can mix a couple kinds of fruit juices to make punch.
+Fresh fruit can be put on a skewer stick before putting into the drink.

 Be sure to also see...